How It Works

 How the Senate Pro Tem Is Scored

-The Senate Pro Tem has a critical role as the leader of the Senate to prioritize climate and make sure climate bills pass.
-For this reason the Pro Tem’s score is weighted so that 80% is dependent on her environmental voting record, 15% is dependent on the Senate Democratic Caucus average score, and 5% is dependent on California’s score.
+The Senate Pro Tem plays a key role in prioritizing climate and passing climate bills.
+Therefore, their score is 75% based on their voting record, 15% on the Senate Democratic Caucus’ average score, and 10% on California’s score.*

-In the 2023 Scorecard, every legislator who has accepted money directly from oil companies or from major oil industry Political Action Committees (PACs) in the last six years receives an oil money badge on their page.
-Legislators who accepted oil money in the recent election cycle, which is the last two years for the Assembly and the last four years for the Senate, have -5% deducted from their overall environmental score.
+In the 2025 Scorecard, every legislator who accepted money from oil companies or from major oil industry Political Action Committees (PACs) in the last six years receives an oil money mark on their page.
+Legislators who accepted oil money in recent election cycles (two years for Assemblymembers, four years for Senators) have 5% deducted from their score.

 Oil Money Free Badges

-For the first time this year, every legislator who has refused to take oil money within the last six years will receive this Oil Money Free badge on their page to applaud them for resisting the influence of this extractive, exploitative industry power.
+Every legislator who has refused to take oil money within the last six years will receive this Oil Money Free badge to applaud them for resisting the influence of this extractive, exploitative industry power.

 Other Legislator Badges

-Members of the Polluter Caucus have refused to support — and often even actively worked against — climate policies.
-These legislators are responsible for delaying climate progress in 2023.
+Members of the Polluter Caucus have refused to support—and often even actively worked against—climate policies, as well as authored anti-environment bills.
+These legislators are responsible for delaying climate progress in 2025.

-Now here is where you come in.
-Look up your legislators’ Scorecard — see how they voted and if they have an oil money badge.
+Here is where you come in.
+Look up your legislators on the Scorecard—see how they voted and if they have an oil money mark.
 Then contact your representatives to tell them what you think of their score and why it matters to you that they vote for climate justice.

-Don’t underestimate our collective power as individuals and constituents.
+Don’t underestimate our collective power as individuals.
 When the people of California make their voices heard, our policies better reflect our state’s priorities.